Connected Manors

 Daniel Ninham, leader of the Wappinger, testified in court that the original sale did not include the lands near the Connecticut border.
 But in the courtroom, Beverly Robinson produced a deed from 1702 purportedly between Adolph Philipse and the Wappinger which included the contested territory.
 Robinson read the deed aloud, and then put it back in his pocket.
 The deed was not entered as evidence.
 Although the Wappinger names on the deed were recognized by tribal members, they did not have the authority to sell land, and no living member recalled record or mention of the sale.
 The defense also argued that the Wappinger had abandoned the land during the French and Indian War (in which they were fighting on behalf of the British) and had therefore forfeit their claim and the land had reverted to the Crown.

 The court sided with Beverly Robinson and the other Philipse heirs, largely on the strength of Robinson’s deed, which was almost certainly forged.
 In addition, some speculated that recognizing the Wappinger’s claim of first occupancy would set precedent for future land disputes, opening the floodgates of Native people suing to reclaim their lands.
 It would have also set precedent for tenant farmers to challenge the legitimacy of their landlords’ land claims.
+Daniel Ninham appealed to the British courts in England, traveling abroad to testify.
+But the Crown upheld the lower court order.

 Reclaiming Lands